 Other Non-Current Assets

-Other non-current assets primarily include investments owned in agricultural cooperatives, cash surrender value on life insurance, and deposits on the purchase of citrus trees.
+Other non-current assets primarily include intangible assets relating to mineral rights, water permits, right-of-use assets relating to lease obligations, investments owned in agricultural cooperatives, cash surrender value on life insurance, and deposits on the purchase of citrus trees.
 Investments in stock related to agricultural cooperatives are carried at cost.

 The Company uses the asset and liability method of accounting for deferred income taxes.
 The provision for income taxes includes income taxes currently payable and those deferred as a result of temporary differences between the financial statements and the income tax basis of assets and liabilities.
 Deferred income tax assets and liabilities are measured using enacted income tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect of a change in income tax rates on deferred income tax assets and liabilities is recognized in income or loss in the period that includes the enactment date.
 A valuation allowance is provided to reduce deferred tax assets to the amount of future tax benefit when it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 Projected future taxable income and ongoing tax planning strategies are considered and evaluated when assessing the need for a valuation allowance.
 Any increase or decrease in a valuation allowance could have a material adverse or beneficial impact on the Company’s income tax provision and net income or loss in the period the determination is made.
-For the fiscal years ended September 30, 2020, 2019 and 2018, the Company recorded valuation allowances of $0, $0, and $5,634,000, respectively, relating to the unutilized capital loss carryforwards which expired.
+For the fiscal year ended September 30, 2022, the Company recorded a valuation allowance of $4,300,000, and for the fiscal years ended September 30, 2021 and 2020, the Company did not record any valuation allowances.
 The Company recognizes interest and/or penalties related to income tax matters in income tax expense.